Skip to content

 Source code in quantflow/sp/base.py

-def cdf(self, x: FloatArrayLike) -> FloatArrayLike:
+def cdf_analytical(self, x: FloatArrayLike) -> FloatArrayLike:

 return self.process.analytical_cdf(self.t, x)